ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

  correct the data directly.

-If the predictive period’s data is missing, then the method is not applied, unless it is appropriate to use a register-based variable that is well correlated with the target variable.
-The register based auxiliary variable should not be read into the data if the user does not require it.
+If the predictive period’s data is missing, then the method is not applied, unless it is appropriate to use an auxiliary variable that is well correlated with the target variable.
+The auxiliary variable should not be read into the data if the user does not require it.
+ If both variables are missing, then an appropriate marker will be output by the method.

 ### 6.1 Error Detection

-If a total for the target period does not equal the sum of its corresponding components in the target period and the components sum is greater than zero, then depending on the approach chosen, the method checks whether the differences observed are within an acceptable tolerance.
+If a total for the target period does not equal the sum of its corresponding components in the target period for a given contributor and the components sum is greater than zero, then depending on the approach chosen, the method checks whether the differences observed are within an acceptable tolerance.
 This tolerance can be determined by an absolute difference, a percentage difference or a combination of both, as described in section 6.

-If components sum is equal to zero and the user has selected to amend the total variable (Amend Total = 1), then the correction should not be applied.
+If components sum is equal to zero and the user has selected to amend the total variable (Amend Total = TRUE), then the correction should not be applied.

 The predictive period value can either be a cleaned return, an impute or a construction.
-If this data is not available, then an auxiliary register-based variable should only be used when an appropriate auxiliary variable exists, and is populated by the user.
-For example, when checking employment data, ONS business surveys use a register-based annual auxiliary variable only for surveys with annual periodicity, when there is no predictive variable available.
-The predictive variable should take priority over the register-based auxiliary.
+If this data is not available, then an auxiliary variable should only be used when an appropriate auxiliary variable exists, and is populated by the user.
+For example, when checking employment data, ONS business surveys use a register-based annual auxiliary variable only for surveys with annual periodicity, when there is no predictive variable available as this variable is well correlated with the target variable.
+The predictive variable should take priority over the auxiliary variable.
 Otherwise, the method should not run if there is no predictive period data available.

 ### 6.2 Error Correction